-|1||From Eastwell Towers at the eastern end of Sandyhurst Lane/the junction of Trinity Road and Faversham Road looking east – a panoramic view of the North/Wye Downs and the Crown above Wye.||b, d, e, f|
+|1||From the pavement on the Eastern side of the A251 Faversham Road between Eastwell Towers and Northern end of Trinity Road looking North East – a panoramic view of the North/Wye Downs and the Crown above Wye.||c, d, e, f|

-|7||From the A251 Faversham Road – framed by a gap in the Great Wall, views to the north west along the drive leading to Eastwell Manor lined with mature trees and bordered on both sides by open fields with the woodland of Rook Toll/Rectory Plantation to the south west and the roofline of Eastwell Manor to the north east.||a, b, c, d, f|
+|From the A251 Faversham Road at the entrance to Eastwell Manor framed by a gate in the Great Wall, views to the North West along the drive leading to Eastwell Manor lined with mature trees and bordered on both sides by open fields with the woodland of Rook Toll/Rectory Plantation to the South West and the roofline of Eastwell Manor to the North East.||b, d, e, f|

-|10||To the east of village and from public footpath AE202 behind Pilgrim Cottage on The Lees, panoramic views of the farmland of the Boughton Lees Horticultural Valley, the Wye/North Downs and the Crown above Wye and across to parts of Ashford.
-Also views into the village from the footpath.||a, b, d, e, f
+|8||From the entrance to footpath AE202 between Pilgrim Cottage and Bumbles looking East, panoramic views of the farmland of the Boughton Lees Horticultural Valley (including the only oast house in the parish), the Wye/North Downs and the Crown above Wye and across to parts of Ashford.||a, b, d, e, f

 * We have commissioned a set of maps to accompany the Important Public Views Assessment.
 These will be available here shortly.
-We apologise for the delay.

 Let us know your views